amankr421/javascript-mini-project/README.md

    - Displays random fun facts about animals

 4. **Calculator**
-   - calculate the mathematical operation + , -, *, /, %
+   - calculate the mathematical operation + , -, *, /,

+5. ** Quiz app **
+   - Different types of question and test your knowlwdge

 ---